 IEEE 802 requested a confirmation in its Liaison Statement dated 1 August 2016 (IEEE 802 EC-16-0140-01-00EC) that a LAA Rel.
 13 system is mandatorily required to end transmission at the shortest end partial sub-frame boundary when it has no more data to transmit of the appropriate channel access priority class(s).
 IEEE 802 thanks 3GPP RAN1 for the requested confirmation in its Liaison Statement to IEEE 802 dated November 2016 (3GPP R1-1613770).

-IEEE 802 is pleased to note that 3GPP may be in a position to adopt IEEE 802’s suggestions for stopping LAA transmission as soon as transmission of useful data is complete once support for increased number of ending positions in an LAA subframe, as specified in 3GPP RP-170848, is enabled.
+IEEE 802 is pleased to note that 3GPP may be in a position to adopt IEEE 802’s suggestions for stopping LAA transmission as soon as transmission of useful data is complete once support for increased number of ending positions in an LAA sub-frame, as specified in 3GPP RP-170848, is enabled.
 IEEE 802 now believes that this issue is heading towards consensus.
 In the meantime, IEEE 802 requests that:

 3GPP RAN1 notify IEEE 802 on the progress of the work item to incorporate multiple ending positions for LAA along with the granularity of these positions.

-3GPP RAN1 confirm that LAA devices will support these multiple ending positions in a subframe in a mandatory way.
+3GPP RAN1 confirm that LAA devices will support these multiple ending positions in a sub-frame in a mandatory way.

 There is consensus on Issue 7: “Channel access that is obtained using special access mechanisms for high priority data should not be used to transmit lower priority data” but final resolution is subject to the use of shorter sub-frames